- And I Am in Retirement from Love: A novel (In progress 2018)

 Richard Ford, a Mississippi novelist and short story writer who in 1996 won the Pulitzer Prize for Literature and the PEN/William Faulkner Award for Independence Day, was born in Jackson, Mississippi, on February 16, 1944.
-He is the son of Parker Carrol and Edna Ford.
-While growing up, Ford went to Davis Elementary, the same elementary school Eudora Welty attended.
+He is the son of Parker Carrol Ford, a traveling salesman who was seldom home because he sold laundry starch to wholesale grocer companies in seven Southern states, and Edna Ford, a stay-at-home mother.
+His parents moved from Little Rock, Arkansas, just before Richard Ford was born.
+His father died of a heart attack in 1960 when Ford was 16, and his mother died of cancer in 1981.
+He writes about them in his memoir Between Them.
+Growing up, Ford went to Davis Elementary in Jackson, the same elementary school famous Mississippi writer Eudora Welty once attended.
 He even had some of the same teachers.
-Interestingly, he also lived across the street from Eudora Welty.
-In August of 2001, author Ford was a pallbearer at Eudora Welty‘s funeral.
-He is the literary executor of her work, charged with making editorial decisions about her works.
+He lived in Jackson across Congress Street from where Eudora had lived until 1928 — when the Weltys moved to Pinehurst Street.
+In August of 2001, author Ford was a pallbearer at Eudora Welty’s funeral.
+Until the death of Eudora Welty, Ford was the literary executor of her work, charged with making editorial decisions about her works.
 Both Welty and Ford not only have the same elementary school in common (although years apart–Ford was 57 and Welty was 92 when she died) but also the Pulitzer Prize!

-Ford graduated from high school in Jackson, Mississippi, then went on to get his B.A. from Michigan State University and his M. F. A. from the University of California.
+After Ford graduated from high school in Jackson, Mississippi, he went on to get his B.A. from Michigan State University in 1966 and his M. F. A. from the University of California.
 In 1968 he married Kristina Hensley.
+They have no children.
 Ford wrote short stories for Esquire, The Paris Review, and The New Yorker and others before completing his first novel, A Piece of My Heart, in 1976.
 Ford followed with more novels such as The Ultimate Good Luck (1981), The Sportswriter (1986), Wildlife (1990), and Independence Day (1995).
 He has also written several collections of short stories.

-Ford has won many awards and is a member of the Writers Guild.
-His awards include a Guggenheim Fellowship, a National Endowment for the Arts Fellowship, the PEN/Faulkner citation for fiction for The Sportswriter, in addition to the the PEN/Faulkner Award and the Pulitzer for Literature for his novel Independence Day.
+Ford has won more than 35 honors and awards and is a member of the Writers Guild.
+Some of his awards include a Guggenheim Fellowship, a National Endowment for the Arts Fellowship, the PEN/Faulkner citation for fiction for The Sportswriter, in addition to the the PEN/Faulkner Award and the Pulitzer for Literature for his novel Independence Day.
 With these awards and novels, Richard Ford has become one of the best-known authors from Mississippi.
 He published a collection of three short stories called Women with Men in the summer of 1997.
-In April of 2000 he collaborated with Jane Kent to publish a portfolio of seven etchings with letterpress text and his short story “Privacy.”
+In April of 2000 he collaborated with Jane Kent to publish a portfolio of seven etchings with letterpress text and his short story Privacy.

 In 2007, Richard Ford published The Lay of the Land, which became a National Book Critics Circle Award Finalist and A New York Times Best Book of the Year.
-It continues the story of the main character Frank Bascombe.
-Ford’s trilogy became a six-hour miniseries on HBO.
-The series is based on Richard Ford’s trilogy of books with Bascombe as the main character: The Sportswriter, Independence Day, and The Lay of the Land.
+It continues the story of Ford’s main character Frank Bascombe.

 A Review of Independence Day